 Our passionate tight-knit team includes psychological researchers, data scientists, designers, educators, and software developers.
 Our work has been funded by the U.S. Institute of Education Sciences, National Science Foundation, Raikes Foundation, Joyce Foundation, William and Flora Hewlett Foundation, Gates Foundation, and multiple universities that benefit directly from our work.

-The Research Coordinator duties will vary depending on the needs of the PERTS team, but major duties will include supporting our head of program implementation team, drafting content and updating our materials, assisting with recruitment and program implementation for our large scale studies, responding to questions/issues that arise at school sites, assisting in the data collection/management.
+The RA’s duties will vary depending on the needs of the PERTS team, but major duties will include literature reviews; supporting our marketing and outreach; drafting copy and updating our website content, surveys, and written reports; supporting the research team with citations/references; and assisting with recruiting and program implementation for our large scale studies and programs.

 Bad tech should never get in the way of good work.
 Get a fresh MacBook, modern software, whatever you need.